JOURNAL GUIDELINES FOR AUTHORS

 Style Guide: Please consult the Journal of Ethnobiology Manuscript Submission Guidelines at https://journals.sagepub.com/author-instructions/EBI.
 All submissions will undergo an initial internal assessment for general suitability.
 If they do not meet the journal’s mission and standards, they will be promptly turned around to the authors without further consideration.
 In addition, submissions that have not been correctly formatted and otherwise do not conform to the journal’s style guide, and/or which have substantial language (readability) issues, will be immediately declined.
 If formatting and other such issues are addressed, a revised version may be considered after resubmission.

 The Journal of Ethnobiology (JoE) is a quarterly, peer-reviewed scientific journal published by the Society of Ethnobiology.
-Founded in 1981, JoE is the oldest ethnobiological journal in the world to publish original interdisciplinary research on past and present inter-relations between humans and their biological worlds.
+Founded in 1981, JoE is the oldest ethnobiological journal in the world.
+JoE is an interdisciplinary and transdisciplinary journal publishing work from across the biological sciences, ecological sciences, humanities and social sciences that explores human engagement with, and knowledge of, biophysical environments across space and time.

 The Journal’s 2022 Impact Factor: 2.9.